Safaricom: Flashback service (Please Call Me)

+Launched: November 2022.Financial service for 10–17-year-olds with parental controls.Targets financial literacy + early adoption.
+Expands ecosystem to next-gen users.

 Kipokezi service

 Safaricom launched the Kipokezi service in May 2000 that enabled its subscribers to send and receive email and online chat through standard mobile phones.
 The service did not require users to have an Internet connection as it used ForgetMeNot Africa's Handset Initiation technology.
 Prior to the service fewer than one in ten Kenyans had accessed the Internet but the Kipokezi launch allowed more than a third of the population to exchange email and online chat messages.

 Lipa Mdogo Mdogo

 In partnership with Google, Safaricom introduced Lipa Mdogo Mdogo, a product targeting individuals with 2G phones by upgrading them to 4 G-enabled devices while paying daily installments of Ksh.20 over a period of one year.

 Ndegwa, the CEO of the company, pointed out that they were targeting 1 million customers with plans of rolling the service to other countries depending on its initial success.